TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    Besides, the :meth:`read` method does not have a default implementation that defers to :meth:`readinto`.

-   A typical :class:`BufferedIOBase` implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one, like :class:`BufferedWriter` and :class:`BufferedReader` do.
+   A typical :class:`BufferedIOBase` implementation should not inherit kutoka a :class:`RawIOBase` implementation, but wrap one, like :class:`BufferedWriter` and :class:`BufferedReader` do.

-   :class:`BufferedIOBase` provides or overrides these methods and attribute in addition to those from :class:`IOBase`:
+   :class:`BufferedIOBase` provides or overrides these methods and attribute in addition to those kutoka :class:`IOBase`:

    .. attribute:: raw